-Our principal product remains under development, and has not been formally introduced into the marketplace.
-No assurance can be provided that we can successfully produce commercial quantities of our principal product.
+Our principal product remains under development, and is just being introduced for testing into the marketplace.
+No assurance can be provided that we can successfully produce commercial quantities of our principal product or that additional development will be required for a commercially viable product.
 We generally expect to warrant our products to be free from defects in materials and workmanship for a period of up to one year from the date of purchase.
 We may incur substantial and unpredictable warranty costs from post-production product or component failures.
 Future warranty costs could further adversely affect our financial position, results of operations and business prospects.